ArnovZ080/Guild-AI/PROJECT_STATUS_SUMMARY.md

     *   **Framework:** A standard Python package, installable via `pip`.
     *   **Responsibilities:** Contains all the "brains" of the operation.
 This includes the agent definitions, the orchestrator logic, LLM clients, and other core business logic.
 It is designed to be independent and potentially reusable.
     *   **Key Components:**
-        *   `agents/`: Contains the implementation for all **26 specialist AI agents**.
-Each agent is a class with a `run` method and a detailed prompt template.
+        *   `agents/`: Contains the implementation for all **29+ specialist AI agents** across 8 categories.
+Each agent is a class with enhanced prompts and specialized capabilities.
         *   `core/orchestrator.py`: The **Intelligent Orchestrator**.
 This is the central component that analyzes user requests and dynamically creates a multi-agent execution plan (DAG).
         *   `core/llm_client.py`: An abstracted client for interacting with Large Language Models.
         *   `core/config.py`: Manages all application settings and API keys.
+        *   `core/markitdown_processor.py`: Handles non-LLM-ready document formats (PDF, DOCX, etc.).
+        *   `core/scraping/`: Advanced web scraping with Scrapy framework.
+        *   `core/data_enrichment.py`: Lead validation and data enhancement.
+        *   `core/automation/`: Visual and web automation capabilities.

 *   **Task Queuing (Celery & Redis):**
     *   **Framework:** **Celery** is used to manage long-running background tasks, specifically the execution of AI agent workflows.